Main suspect in murder of Slovak investigative journalist acquitted again

-Marian Kocner, the Slovak gangster accused of ordering the murder of investigative journalist Jan Kuciak and his fiancé Martina Kusnirova in 2018, was once again acquitted on May 19, in a grave blow to the government’s anti-corruption drive.
+Marian Kocner, the Slovak fraudster accused of ordering the murder of investigative journalist Jan Kuciak and his fiancé Martina Kusnirova in 2018, was once again acquitted on May 19, in a grave blow to the government’s anti-corruption drive.

-The first murder of an investigative journalist rocked Slovakia, sparking huge demonstrations and the resignation of populist premier Robert Fico, who critics said had captured the police and judicial system and allowed corrupt businessmen such as Kocner to thrive.
+The first murder of an investigative journalist rocked Slovakia, sparking huge demonstrations and the resignation of populist premier Robert Fico, who critics blamed for capturing the police and judicial system and allowing corrupt businessmen such as Kocner to thrive.

 Kocner had already been acquitted in 2020 but the Supreme Court ordered the case to be reopened in 2021.

-The verdict in the retrial at the Specialised Criminal Court in Pezinok was met with huge disappointment by journalists, many of whom had been close colleagues of Kuciak before he was gunned down at his home by a paid assassin.
+The verdict in the retrial at the Specialised Criminal Court in Pezinok was also hugely disappointing for journalists, many of whom had been close colleagues of Kuciak before he was gunned down at his home by a paid assassin.

 “I don’t know whether the court needs a notary verification of Marian Kocner ordering this murder or a video directly from the murder act,” investigative journalist Marek Vagovic was quoted as saying by the Slovak public broadcaster RTVS.